 Spring is in full swing in the Garden.
 New yellow-green leaves cover the branches of the Ginkgo biloba at the Garden’s entrance.
 Note the tiny male strobili (cones) as you pass by.
 These are not flowers per se, (ginkgos are a more ancient lineage than the flowering plants) but like flowers, they will be shedding pollen in May.
 As we have no female ginkgo nearby, the pollen will merely float away, unfulfilled, as it were, on the wind.
 If you tarry on the boardwalk and it’s quiet, you may be hear a chorus of Pacific tree frogs (Pseudacris regilla).
 Having finally gotten rid of the interloping invasive bullfrogs, our native frogs have returned with an appropriate kind of vengeance.

 Immediately below the ginkgo in the David C. Lam Asian Garden are a number of tree peonies.
-They are Paeonia rockii (Rock’s peony), a Chinese species with stupendously large purple and white flowers.
+They are Paeonia rockii (Rock’s peony), a species from China with stupendously large purple and white flowers.
 Across the pond are more planted peonies, but also rodgersias, primarily Rodgersia aesculifolia (horse-chestnut-leaved rodgersia) in a range of emergent leaf colours.
 These are worth a look for their dramatic foliage alone but later in the season should be revisited for the wonderful wand-like flower stems that these and all of the other rodgersias produce.

 May is also the time for Clematis montana (mountain clematis).
 There are two very large, white-flowered plants— C. montana var. wilsonii—on Thuja plicata (western red cedar) trees on either side of the Service Road near the back of the Garden Centre.
 In fact, the clematis adorns some of the framework in the Garden Centre’s Quonset house, and the flowers may be low enough to smell their fantastic hot chocolate fragrance.